soulfresh/page-object/README.md

 export class MyOtherComponentPageObject extends PageObject {
   selectors = myOtherComponentSelectors;

-  // You can easily instanciate PageObjects in other PageObjects. get nameInput() {
+  // You can easily instantiate PageObjects in other PageObjects. get nameInput() {
     const myComponent = new MyComponentPageObject();
     return myComponent.name;

+    // Notice that we returned `myComponent.name` as opposed to
+    // `myComponent.name.text`.
+This gives the PageObject user
+    // the flexibility to interact with `nameInput` methods
+    // like `page.nameInput.exists`.
   }

   // Or provide a getter to do access the MyComponentPageObject.